 Key Contributions

-• Integration of Bayesian epidemic fitting (NumPyro/NUTS) with do-calculus to derive an interpretable Average Treatment Effect of online content on vaccination rates.
+• Combines Bayesian epidemic modeling with causal graphical modeling (do-calculus) to derive an interpretable Average Treatment Effect of exposure.

 Methods